-The school district initiates the land acquisition process by locating a parcel of land it wishes to acquire and submitting that request to staff.
-The application for the Board to approve land as a donation for a school site and the application for the Board to approve the purchase or lease of land for a school site are shown in Exhibits III.
-A and B.
+The school district initiates the land acquisition process by locating a parcel of land it wishes to acquire and submitting a land acquisition application to SFOB staff.
+The application for the Board to approve land as a donation for a school site and the application for the Board to approve the purchase or lease of land for a school site are available under New School Facilities/Land Acquisition on the SFOB website.

 A. Justification of selected site The school district must provide a map of the school district showing current schools and the projected student population, grade levels served and attendance boundaries in various locations in the district, which supports the location of the new school at the requested site.
-The school district must also provide a listing of vacant parcels currently owned by the school district (including the size of each parcel and its location), describe the site selection process, explain why this site was chosen over alternative sites, and summarize any joint use provisions or other intergovernmental agreements related to the site.
+The school district must also provide a listing of vacant parcels currently owned by the school district (including the size of each parcel and its location), describe the site selection process, explain why this site was chosen over alternative sites, and summarize any joint-use provisions or other intergovernmental agreements related to the site.
 The school district must also provide a legal description of the desired site, the size of the site and an estimate of the cost of the site.
 The school district may provide information on more than one site.